denten-books/plain-text/3-projection.md

 ways of listening, where air, wood, and strings remain agnostic to the information being transmitted.

-[^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound."

 Initially, we must simply know how to perceive: to look, to smell, or to listen.
 The modality tells us "the register" of the message.
 Where to look for it and how to identify its signifying elements.
 In refined arts it goes